 3.3.3.1.
-36 Hour Equation.
+46 Hour Equation.
 Operators earn 30 minutes for each servicing trip or for one rotation through the driving experience maneuvers.
 This equation is based solely on driving time.
-The total number of maneuvers listed above in the personal experience column should completed to ensure training qualification proficiency.
+The total number of maneuvers listed above in the personal experience column should be completed to ensure proficiency in training qualification requirements.

 3.3.3.2.
 Each activity requires a minimum amount of time to complete the various phases of training.
-Trainees completing initial training may require more training time based on the needs and progress of the trainee.
+Trainees completing initial training may require more or less training time based on the needs and progress of the trainee.